raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_ignore_hotplug

-Setting this to `1` pretends HDMI hotplug signal is not asserted so it appears that a HDMI display is not attached, i.e. composite output mode will be used even if a HDMI monitor is detected.
+Setting this to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
+In other words, composite output mode will be used even if a HDMI monitor is detected.

 #### disable_overscan

-Set to 1 to disable [overscan](raspi-config.md#overscan).
+Set to `1` to disable [overscan](raspi-config.md#overscan).

 #### overscan_left